rri/dinky/src/docs/UserGuide.md

 Finally, enter the information collected above into your sync settings on the [profile](/profile/#cloud-sync) page.

+# Sync on Page Load

+You may configure the app to synchronize automatically whenever the page loads (or reloads), on the [profile](/profile/#cloud-sync) page.
+Please note that synchronization may incur charges on your AWS account.

+# Auto Sync

+You may configure the app to synchronize automatically on a periodic basis.
+You can set this on the [profile](/profile/#cloud-sync) page, with the periodic value defined in minutes.
+Declaring the value to be zero (0) turns off periodic synchronization.
+Please note that synchronization may incur charges on your AWS account.

 # Retention Period

 You may specify a retention period (default: 30 days) on the [profile](/profile/#manage-your-data) page.
 Deleted items are retained in storage (but not directly visible to the user) for the period configured here, after which they are automatically purged on a best-effort basis.
 Currently, the ability to restore deleted-but-not-yet-purged items is not available.